 Since all three use cases will also need catalog sync, review the implementation details for catalog sync.

-»Consul Datacenter Deployed in Kubernetes
+»Consul datacenter deployed in Kubernetes

-Deploying a Consul cluster, servers and clients, in Kubernetes can be done with the official Helm chart.
+Deploying a Consul datacenter, servers and clients, in Kubernetes can be done with the official Helm chart.
 This configuration is useful for managing services within Kubernetes and is common for users who do not already have a production Consul datacenter.

-The Consul datacenter in Kubernetes will function the same as a platform independent Consul datacenter, such as Consul clusters deployed on bare metal servers or virtual machines.
+The Consul datacenter in Kubernetes will function the same as a platform independent Consul datacenter, such as Consul datacenters deployed on bare metal servers or virtual machines.
 Agents will communicate over LAN gossip, servers will participate in the Raft consensus, and client requests will be forwarded to the servers via RPCs.

-»Consul Datacenter with a Kubernetes Cluster
+»Consul datacenter with a Kubernetes cluster

-To use an existing Consul cluster to manage services in Kubernetes, Consul clients can be deployed within the Kubernetes cluster.
+To use an existing Consul datacenter to manage services in Kubernetes, Consul clients can be deployed within the Kubernetes cluster.
 This will also allow Kubernetes-defined services to be synced to Consul.
 This design allows Consul tools such as envconsul, consul-template, and more to work on Kubernetes.

 This type of deployment in Kubernetes can also be set up with the official Helm chart.

-»Multiple Consul Clusters with a Kubernetes Cluster
+»Multiple Consul datacenters with a Kubernetes cluster

 To use catalog sync, you must enable it in the Helm chart.
 Catalog sync allows you to sync services between Consul and Kubernetes.
 The sync can be unidirectional in either direction or bidirectional.
 Read the documentation to learn more about the configuration.